-Elsie B. Smith Professor of Liberal Arts and Department Chair
+Chair, and The Elsie B. Smith Professor in the Liberal Arts

-Charles Burroughs, the interim Chair of Classics and Elsie B. Smith Professor of Liberal Arts, is a cultural historian with a primary interest in the art and architecture of late- and post-medieval Europe, especially Italy.
-His academic training was first in Classics: he has a BA in Literae Humaniores (i.e., ancient philology, literature, and history and ancient and modern philosophy) from Balliol College of Oxford University, and the M.Phil and Ph.D from the Warburg Institute of London University, a renowned interdisciplinary research center officially dedicated to the study of the History of Science and of the Classical Tradition.
-He came to CWRU in 2005 as Chair of the Department of Art and Art History, and was in 2006 acting Chair of Classics for one semester.
+Charles Burroughs, the interim chair of the Department of Classics and Elsie B. Smith Professor of Liberal Arts, is a cultural historian with a primary interest in the art and architecture of late- and post-medieval Europe, especially Italy.
+His academic training was first in classics: he has a BA in Literae Humaniores (i.e., ancient philology, literature, and history and ancient and modern philosophy) from Balliol College of Oxford University, and the M.Phil and Ph.D from the Warburg Institute of London University, a renowned interdisciplinary research center officially dedicated to the study of the History of Science and of the Classical Tradition.
+He came to CWRU in 2005 as chair of the Department of Art and Art History, and was in 2006 acting chair of the Department of Classics for one semester.
 In his teaching he focuses on various aspects of the classical tradition, and responses to it or reactions against it, in the visual arts and in architecture.
 He is currently teaching courses on Gothic Europe and on the use and symbolism of domes in architecture, both in and beyond the Euro-American tradition.